Individualized Studies (Pre-Pharmacy) - Bachelor of Individualized Studies

 A Suggested Plan of Study for Students

 This roadmap assumes student placement in MATH 1220G College Algebra and ENGL 1110G Composition I .
-This plan only counts those credits earned while in residence at NMSU, not the credits to be earned subsequently in the UNM PharmD program and transferred back to NMSU.
+This plan only includes those credits earned while in residence at NMSU, not the credits to be earned subsequently in the UNM PharmD program and transferred back to NMSU.
 The contents and order of this roadmap may vary depending on initial math and English placement and other factors.
-While students need to satisfy prerequisites to enroll in math and science courses, there is flexibility in when other degree requirements are satisfied.
+While students need to satisfy prerequisites to enroll in math and science courses, there is some flexibility in when other degree requirements are satisfied.
 Many courses are offered only once per year.
 Students are strongly encouraged to consider this when planning for the year ahead.

 Plan of Study Grid